 Brian’s broad experience demonstrates his ability to tackle and find solutions for the most novel legal issues, as well as represent his clients at all stages of global antitrust litigation and other complex business disputes, whether in the discovery, damages, trial, appeal or settlement phase, or whether in the U.S., Europe, or globally.
 This unique combination enables him to counsel and act for clients comprehensively, in a commercially sensitive manner, and wherever necessary.

-Brian was selected to the Washington, DC Super Lawyers list for 2014, 2015, 2016, and 2017.
+Brian was selected to the Washington, DC Super Lawyers list from 2014-2019.
 For the past 5 years, The Legal 500, which provides comprehensive worldwide coverage on legal services and rankings, selected Brian as one of the Leading Lawyers in the U.S. representing plaintiffs in antitrust matters, stating that the “‘incredibly impressive . . .
 Michael Hausfeld and Brian Ratner are highly skilled negotiators and litigators, and real fighters with an outstanding strategic sense . . . brilliant lawyer Brian Ratner is a very smart and business-oriented negotiator’ . . .
 [He] thinks strategically, is an excellent negotiator and has a solid foundation of substantive law.”
 In 2011, the publication also recommended him as an “engaging, highly competent professional who can simplify complex antitrust matters and make them comprehensible to a non-antitrust attorney.”
 Brian was named to the 2018 and 2019 Lawdragon 500 Leading Lawyers in America list and the 2018 Who’s Who Legal: Competition list.
 The Benchmark Plaintiff Guide to America's Leading Plaintiff's Firms and Attorneys, named Brian as one of the country’s top “Antitrust Litigation Stars” in 2013, and as one of Washington, DC’s “Local Litigation Stars” from 2013-2015.
 Brian was also honored by Law360 as one of its 2012 Rising Stars and was previously named to the Legal Times 2009 "40 under 40" list, which recognized rising legal stars expected to play a key role in the Greater Washington legal community for years to come.